mongoosejs/mquery/README.md

 Options are passed to the `setOptions()` method.

-- `returnDocument`: string - `'after'` to return the modified document rather than the original. defaults to `'before'`
+- `new`: boolean - true to return the modified document rather than the original. defaults to false
 - `upsert`: boolean - creates the object if it doesn't exist. defaults to false
 - `sort`: if multiple docs are found by the match condition, sets the sort order to choose which doc to update